Arpita-22/rails-guided-project-immersive-module-two/README.md

 This reading will provide details on how to best proceed with this task.
 Following the order of the steps as listed here will make it easier to go from `rails new` to a functioning application.
 There are many options and possibilities to extend and customize this project.
 The best way to get to that point is to get a solidly functioning app up and running as soon as possible.

 Note that there are **no tests**.
 Your goal is to use Behavior Driven Development to confirm that your code is doing what it should.
-This means instead of running `rspec` or `learn` you should be running your code frequently:  Open up the `rails console` and confirm that your methods and associations work, run a local server with `rails server` and see that your app has the desired behavior.
+This means instead of running `rspec` or `learn test` you should be running your code frequently:  Open up the `rails console` and confirm that your methods and associations work, run a local server with `rails server` and see that your app has the desired behavior.

 ## Overview